 A scenic boat tour of Yardie Creek is worthwhile.

-This spectacular national park covers 50,581 hectares of stunning limestone ranges, deep rugged canyons and 50 kilometres of pristine beach.
+The Cape Range National Park is a spectacular national park covering 50,581 hectares of stunning limestone ranges, deep rugged canyons and 50 kilometres of pristine beach.
 It harbours more than 100 species of land birds, native marsupials and around 630 species of flowering plants.

 The brilliant red sturt desert pea, which flowers in late winter, is a particularly popular flora species here.
 Also look out for mulla mullas, wattles, everlastings, native fuschias, fanflowers and dampiera within the park.